Why lifelong lllearning is important

 scroll

 Lifelong learning is about developing your full potential, skill development and growth via self-actualization, which is the highest need described by Maslow's Hierarchy of Needs.
 Traditional education has a beginning and an end that culminates in taking examinations, and by comparison, feels like a reductive conclusion to a process that should, in fact, be an evolving journey.
-Why Lifelong learning is important?
-Because it means signing up to an endless possibility of discovery, skills and rewards, both professionally and personally.

-How to be a Lifelong Learner
+How to be a lifelong learner

 Lifelong learning is a type of self-directed education centered on personal growth.
 While there is no conventional definition of lifelong learning, it is commonly understood to relate to learning outside a traditional educational institution, such as a school, university, or corporate training.
-However, lifelong learning does not have to be limited to informal learning.
-It is best defined as voluntary and aimed towards reaching personal contentment.

 Developing an attitude of continuous learning is one of the best ways to prosper in today's changing world.
 There is so much technology available for helping the process of studying throughout one's life.
 As such, you may pursue your interest in culinary arts, hone your service management skills, and even create a mobile app utilizing internet resources.

-Types of Lifelong Learning
+Types of lifelong learning

-Whether you choose to become a lifelong learner for personal or professional reasons, the final result provides many advantages.
-Are you a professional in the hospitality industry who wants to pursue lifelong learning?
 We recommend that you examine your learning requirements first before sketching out the path you wish to pursue to attain your job objectives.

 Formal learning

 If you choose formal learning, there are a few points to note.
 This method follows a set schedule and takes place in a monitored sequence.
-It occurs within an organized and structured context, and is often part of a scheduled and monitored sequence of coursework explicitly designed as learning.
+It occurs within an organized and structured context, and is often part of a scheduled and monitored sequence of coursework explicitly designed for learning.
 Formal learning may sometimes lead to formal recognition in degree, e.g., bachelor's, post-graduate, or professional certification.

 You may wonder if engaging in a lifelong learning process is worth it in terms of the investment.
 Yes, it is.
 While your long-term goal is adopting lifelong learning, you may earn undergraduate credits for your prior learning experiences to give you a jump-start toward earning a degree if that's your goal.